Trucking Heavy Equipment Between Houston and Dallas

 - Record dimensions, weight, center of gravity, lift points, and fluid status.

-- List attachments and removeables such as buckets, blades, or cabs.
+- List attachments and removable parts such as buckets, blades, or cabs.

 - Confirm special handling for precision tools, generators, or bridge components.